 Opioid Court participants are all referred to and enrolled in a substance use treatment program.
 Case managers and CRPAs help ensure that participants access their MOUD appointments and participate in some form of treatment.
-The data we received indicated that many participants did not have a substance use treatment modality recorded.
-Therefore, we are unable to reliably say if the participant received, for example, inpatient vs outpatient treatment.
-However, officials from the Division of Technology & Court Research at UCS informed the evaluation team that everyone taking part in an Opioid Court is receiving substance use treatment.
+The data we received indicated that many participants were not receiving substance use treatment.
+However, officials from the Division of Technology & Court Research at UCS informed the evaluation team that everyone taking part in an Opioid Court should be receiving substance use treatment and data that suggests otherwise is likely due to case manager's failure to input the information.

-In Table 6 below we provide a summary of the treatment program modalities for the full sample of participants for whom there is data available on substance use treatment program participation.
+In Table 8 below we provide a summary of the treatment program modalities for the full sample of participants for whom there is data available on substance use treatment program participation.